Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 • $B_\psi$: maps control latents to a smooth B-spline trajectory (learnable knots), so guidance acts on $C^2$, dynamically feasible curves.

-The per-step $-\nabla_z J$ is the score $\nabla_z\log p(z)$ of the Boltzmann target $p\propto e^{-J}$ (the normalizer drops out), the score end of the temperature continuum.
+The per-step $-\nabla_z J$ is the score $\nabla_z\log p(z)$ of the Boltzmann target $p\propto e^{-J}$ (the normalizer drops out).
+In plain terms, it points the way that most lowers cost.
+This is the warm, score end of the temperature continuum.

 T-RO 2025 (arXiv:2412.19948) · FlowMP, IROS 2025 (arXiv:2503.06135).